Category Archives: Holy Roman Empire Royals

 During his reign, Maria’s husband Maximilian II had to deal with the effects of the 1555 Peace of Augsburg.
 The Peace of Augsburg officially ended the religious struggle between Lutherans and Catholics, and made the legal division of Christianity permanent within the Holy Roman Empire, allowing the rulers of the constituent kingdoms, principalities, duchies, counties, prince-bishoprics of the Holy Roman Empire to choose either Lutheranism or Roman Catholicism as the official religion of their state.

-During her life in Austria as Holy Roman Empress, Maria, a devout Catholic, was ill at ease with the Lutheran religion and surrounded herself with a circle of devout Catholic courtiers, many of whom she had brought with her from Spain.
+During her life in Austria as Holy Roman Empress, Maria, a devout Catholic, was ill at ease with the Lutheran religion and surrounded herself with a circle of devout Catholic courtiers, many of whom were from native Spain.
 Her court was organized by her Spanish chief lady-in-waiting Margarita Folc de Cardona i Requesens in a Spanish manner.

 There has been much debate about the nature of the religious beliefs of Maria’s husband Maximilian.
 There was a pro-Protestant contingent among the nobility at the court in Vienna.
 Johann Sebastian Pfauser, Maximilian’s court chaplain, had originally been Roman Catholic but converted to Lutheranism.
 Through his influence, Maximilian abandoned purely Catholic customs, read Protestant literature, and refused to receive Communion according to the Catholic rite.
 He once told his father that worshiping saints was meaningless and idolatrous.
 Maria frequently disagreed with her religiously ambiguous husband about his religious tolerance.
 However, Maximilian remained Roman Catholic and never converted to Lutheranism.